bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

     data.to_sql(custom_table_name, con=engine, if_exists="replace", index=False)
 ```

-Combined the data from all the 12 imported tables under a new table
+Combined the data from all the 12 imported tables under a new table:
 ```
 CREATE TABLE doc_survey (
 X1 INT,